 For more information about starting to sell your goods or services overseas, see exporting - an overview.

-Export help and advice is available from UK Trade & Investment.
+Export help and advice is available from the Department for International Trade.
 You can also find out about the Invest NI support available to exporters.